Felipe II, King of Spain, Filipe I, King of Portugal

 In 1554, Philip made a political marriage with his first cousin once removed, Queen Mary I of England.
 Roman Catholic Mary was 37, and it was vital that she marry and produce a Catholic heir to supplant her Protestant sister Elizabeth.
 Edward Courtney, 1st Earl of Devon, a Plantagenet descendant, was suggested.
 However, Mary had her heart set on marrying Philip, the only son of Mary’s first cousin Charles V, Holy Roman Emperor.
 Philip was a widower and was eleven years younger than Mary.
 Parliament begged her to reconsider fearing the threat of a marriage to a foreign royal might have for English independence.
 When Mary insisted on marrying Philip, a rebellion broke out, led by Thomas Wyatt, to depose Mary in favor of her half-sister Elizabeth.
 Wyatt marched on London but was defeated and executed.

 Mary and Philip were married at Winchester Cathedral on July 25, 1554.
-Mary insisted that Philip receive the title of King and that all official documents were to be in both their names.
+Mary insisted that Philip receive the title of King and that all official documents be in both their names.
 The marriage was not successful.
 Although Mary was in love with Philip, he found her repugnant.
 In September 1554, Mary thought she was pregnant and continued to exhibit signs of pregnancy until July 1555, when her abdomen returned to normal.
 There was no baby.
 After fourteen months of marriage, Philip returned to Spain in August 1555.
 Mary was heartbroken and went into a deep depression.
 Philip did return to England in 1557 and was happily received by Mary.
 Philip wanted England to join Spain in a war against France.
 Mary agreed and the result was the loss of Calais, England’s last remaining possession in continental Europe.
 Philip left England in July 1557, never to return.
 Mary said of these losses, “When I am dead, you will find the words ‘Philip’ and ‘Calais’ engraved upon my heart.”
 Mary died in 1558 and was buried in Westminster Abbey in London, England.

 Elisabeth of Valois; Credit – Wikipedia